kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 end
 ```

 When a user wants to create a new note, they simply add some text to the textarea and submit it with the “Add note” button, which is hijacked with a click event handler.
 This click event uses `.serialize()` on the form (which is 100% magical) and sends an AJAX POST request to the `notes#create` action.
 If  successful, the response is the newly created note, represented in JSON format.
-This response is generated using an ActiveModel Serializer for notes, called `NoteSerializer`.
+This response is generated using an Active Model Serializer for notes, called `NoteSerializer`.

 <a href="https://imgur.com/0f0wwdn"><img src="https://i.imgur.com/0f0wwdn.png" title="source: imgur.com" /></a>